coffee19850519/single_cell_spatial_image/README.md

 *	-label specified path for annotation file recording cell barcodes and their annotations.
 *	-checkpoint specified path for pretrained model file.
 *	-out specified output root folder.
-*	-method specified the embedding method in use: scGNN or spaGCN
+*	-method specified embedding method in use: scGNN or spaGCN
-*	-transform specified the data pre-transform: log, logcpm or None.
+*	-transform specified data pre-transform: log, logcpm or None.

 ### Expected Results
 RESEPT stores the generative results in the following structure: